ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-05-iaq.md

 ---

-## Measuring Indoor Air Quality (IAQ) with the micro:bit and Kitronik Air Quality and Environmental Board
+## Measuring Air Quality Index (AQI) with the micro:bit and Kitronik Air Quality and Environmental Board

 As in the previous lesson we have to initialize the display.
 Select the "Display" drawer in the Toolbox.